talkkonnect/talkkonnect/README.md

 ````

-### Explaination of talkkonnect.xml configuration files sections and tags and how they effect the behaviour of talkkonnet
+### Explaination of talkkonnect.xml configuration files sections and tags

 #### The Accounts Section